What does a platypus look like? Generating customized prompts for zero-shot image classification: Methods

 \subsection{Utilizing Customized Prompts}

 After generating image-prompts for each of the categories, we then perform zero-shot image classification.
-While there are a number of open vocabulary models \cite{pham2021combined, jia2021scaling, radford2021learning, yu2022coca}, we report our results using CLIP \cite{radford2021learning} as this is the most popular publicly available open vocabulary model.
+While there are a number of open-vocabulary models \cite{pham2021combined, jia2021scaling, radford2021learning, yu2022coca}, we report our results using CLIP \cite{radford2021learning} as this is the most popular publicly available open-vocabulary model.

-CLIP consists of a text encoder and and image encoder (schematic on the left side of Figure \ref{fig:teaser}).
-In the standard setting, there are a number of hand-written templates which can be completed with the relevant category names (e.g. "A photo of a \{\}", "A photo of many \{\}").
+CLIP consists of a text encoder and and image encoder (schematic on the top of Figure \ref{fig:teaser}).
+In the standard setting, there are a number of hand-written templates which can be completed with the relevant category names (e.g. ``A photo of a \{\}", ``A photo of many \{\}").
 To classify the images in a dataset, each of these templates is filled in with a given category name.
 Then each of these sentences is embedded via the text encoder, and all sentences completed with the same category name are averaged and normalized.
 This results in $n$ embeddings where $n$ is the number of categories in the dataset.
 Each of these $n$ embeddings is the mean of many different sentence embeddings.
 Then each image in the dataset is embedded using the image encoder.
 This embedding is compared to each of the $n$ text embeddings using cosine similarity and is labeled with the most similar one.

 CuPL requires only a small adjustment from this standard practice.
 Instead of filling in the hand-written templates for each category, we simply replace these altogether with the sentences output by GPT-3.
-This means for CuPL, hand-written templates are only used as input for the LLM, while the prompts for CLIP are entirely generated text.
+This means that for CuPL, hand-written templates are only used as input for the LLM, while the prompts for CLIP are entirely generated text.
 We present 2 different setting of CuPL (as shown in Table \ref{Tab:results}), each representing a different trade-off between accuracy and hand-engineering.